MetalDestructor/School-Academy2015-2016/README.md

 # Telerik-School-Academy2015-2016
-Storing al homeworks for Telerik School Academy 2015/2016
+Storing all homeworks for Telerik School Academy 2015/2016